gbhl/aws-s3-sync/README.md

 # BHL Update AWS Item

-Updates an item from BHL at AWS S3.
+Updates an item from the Biodiversity Heritage Library (BHL) at AWS S3.

 BHL maintains a copy of its data at Amazon S3 as part of it's membership in the AWS Open Data Sponsorship Program.
 This script is meant to update an item's data at AWS to keep it in sync with BHL's metadata.